2019 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The obverse presents a dramatic profile view of the Statue of Liberty facing left.
 Her features emerge from the coin’s rim in sharp relief, creating a modern interpretation of this iconic symbol.

-The inscription “IN GOD WE TRUST” appears left the Liberty design, while the denomination “$1” sits right.
-A distinctive feature introduced in 2019 is the stylized gear privy mark positioned beneath “IN GOD WE TRUST”.
+The inscription “IN GOD WE TRUST” appears left of the Liberty design, while the denomination “$1” sits right.
+A distinctive feature introduced in 2019 is the stylized gear privy mark positioned beneath “IN GOD WE TRUST.”

-This design was created by Justin Kunz from the U.S. Mint’s Artistic Infusion Program and sculpted by Phebe Hemphill.
-This same design appears on all American Innovation Dollars from 2019 forward, providing visual continuity across the series.
+This design was created by Justin Kunz from the U.S. Mint’s Artistic Infusion Program (AIP) and sculpted by Phebe Hemphill — the same artist who sculpted the Bombay Hook America the Beautiful quarter.
+This same obverse design appears on all American Innovation Dollars from 2019 forward, providing visual continuity across the series.

 The Reverse Of The 2019 American Innovation Dollar

-Delaware’s design shows astronomer Annie Jump Cannon in silhouette against a night sky filled with stars.
-Her profile stands out clearly in the center of the composition.
-The inscriptions read “UNITED STATES OF AMERICA,” “ANNIE JUMP CANNON,” “CLASSIFYING THE STARS,” and “DELAWARE”.
+Delaware’s design, by AIP artist Donna Weaver and sculpted by Menna, shows astronomer Annie Jump Cannon in silhouette against a night sky filled with stars.
+The inscriptions read “UNITED STATES OF AMERICA,” “ANNIE JUMP CANNON,” “CLASSIFYING THE STARS,” and “DELAWARE.”

-Pennsylvania celebrates the polio vaccine with imagery of the poliovirus shown at three different magnification levels.
-“UNITED STATES OF AMERICA,” “POLIO VACCINE,” “1953,” and “PENNSYLVANIA” appear as inscriptions.
+Pennsylvania celebrates the polio vaccine with imagery of the poliovirus shown at three magnification levels plus a period microscope silhouette.
+This reverse was designed by AIP artist Richard Masters and sculpted by Menna.
+The inscriptions include “UNITED STATES OF AMERICA,” “POLIO VACCINE,” “1953,” and “PENNSYLVANIA.”

-The New Jersey coin centers on an Edison light bulb displayed against decorative background patterns.
-The bulb’s filament is visible within its distinctive shape.
-This reverse carries only “UNITED STATES OF AMERICA” and “NEW JERSEY” as its inscriptions.
+The New Jersey coin centers on an Edison light bulb displayed against decorative background patterns, designed by AIP artist Paul C. Balan.
+This reverse carries “UNITED STATES OF AMERICA” and “NEW JERSEY” as its inscriptions.

-Georgia’s reverse depicts a hand planting seeds into text that reads “TRUSTEES’ GARDEN”.
-Various plant species grow upward from this inscription, including orange tree seedlings, sassafras, grapes, white mulberry, flax, peaches, and olive.
-The additional inscriptions are “UNITED STATES OF AMERICA” and “GEORGIA”.
+Georgia’s reverse depicts a hand planting seeds into text reading “TRUSTEES’ GARDEN,” with various plant species growing upward including orange tree seedlings, sassafras, grapes, white mulberry, flax, peaches, and olive.
+Inscriptions include “UNITED STATES OF AMERICA” and “GEORGIA.”

 Other Features Of The 2019 American Innovation Dollar